A.C. Redshaw Elementary School

 Daily use of advanced technologies such as personal Chromebooks, Smart Boards/Smart tables, iPads, and desktop computers is the norm at Redshaw.
 Through scientifically based research strategies and curriculum, the students of A.C.
 Redshaw School will become confident, competent, high performing students prepared to succeed throughout their educational journey.
 Our entire school community fosters an interactive environment, that encourages life-long learning, respect, and creativity, which prepares students to become responsible citizens equipped to meet the challenges of the 21st century.

 We will continue to work on school and district technology initiatives as we move towards becoming the next Future Ready School.

 Outside of the classroom, we provide our students' additional opportunities to grow, through several clubs and activities that include our enriching instrumental music program, Safety Patrol, Dance Power, Carolyn Dorfman Dance Residency Program, RWJ Aquatics Swimming Program, Student Council, and Redshaw Run Club 5.

 Before and After-School Programs

-The Early Reading Foundational Skills Program targets specific students’ need with emphasis on basic reading instruction in small groups.
+The Early Reading Foundational Skills Program targets specific students’ needs with an emphasis on basic reading instruction in small groups.
 Our Extended School Day Program focuses on academic success through the use of small group instruction that targets specific needs in language arts and mathematics.
-Students Youth Services System (YSS) is an afterschool program that provides a sundry of activities for students that involve homework assistance, sports, exercises, arts, crafts and more.
-Finally, Civic League is a 21st century program that services students in grades 3-5 at Redshaw School.
+Students Youth Services System (YSS) is an afterschool program that provides a sundry of activities for students that involve homework assistance, sports, exercises, arts, crafts, and more.
+Finally, Civic League is a 21st-century program that services students in grades 3-5 at Redshaw School.
 Civic League focuses on homework assignments and academic achievement during the first half and then engages students in enrichment clubs and activities for the remainder of the program day.

 Student Supports and Services